Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 - **Responsiveness**: EWMA adjusts quickly to changes, making it suitable for volatile markets.
 - **Simplicity**: It's straightforward to implement and doesn't require complex modeling.
 - **Weighted Data**: By giving more importance to recent data, EWMA provides a more current view of market volatility.

+### Drawbacks and Limitations of the EWMA Model

+While the EWMA model is a useful tool for estimating historical volatility, it has some important limitations that should be considered, especially when thinking about future predictions:

+- **No Predictive Power for Future Volatility**: The EWMA model is excellent for estimating **historical** volatility by focusing on recent past returns.
+However, it is not designed to **predict future volatility**.
+The model assumes that recent patterns in volatility will persist, but it doesn't incorporate any underlying economic factors, structural market changes, or forward-looking information.

+- **Constant Decay Factor**: The choice of the decay factor \( \lambda \) is critical to the model's performance.
+However, EWMA uses a constant \( \lambda \), which assumes that the rate at which past data becomes less relevant is fixed over time.
+This might not be realistic during periods of sudden market regime shifts, where volatility patterns change dramatically.

+- **Sensitivity to Large Shocks**: While EWMA adapts to volatility changes, it might still **overreact to short-term shocks**.
+Large price movements (like flash crashes) can disproportionately affect the estimated volatility in the short term, without accounting for whether these movements represent structural shifts or noise.

+Due to these limitations, the EWMA method is generally more appropriate for **historical analysis** and not for forecasting future volatility.
+More advanced models, like GARCH, are better suited for predicting future volatility because they account for the persistence and reversion tendencies in volatility over time.

 ## Conclusion and Next Steps